-Photographs from a road trip that somewhat reunited a high school band and took us from Cincinnati to Detroit to Lake Michigan and back.
+Photographs from a road trip that somewhat reunited a high school band and took us from Cincinnati to ruins in Detroit to Lake Michigan and back.

 I've known Joe since I was in the 7th grade.
 We became friends when we talked at a school dance about how some kid there looked like Bobby Hill.
 He and I began playing music together and eventually after playing with lots of good dudes, we formed a band called Combat Stupendous.
 Joe played drums, I played guitar.
 We brought in Kevin on the second guitar, Nick became our singer and Rob became our bass player.

 In 2006, we entered the "High School Band Challenge," a "battle of the bands" that used to be (maybe still is?) held at Bogart's in Clifton.
 At the pinnacle of our success, we were featured in the Hamilton-Jounral News and tore up the first two rounds of the band challenge.
 In the third round, controversy struck!
 We played our set, encouraged people to vote and watched the rest of the bands.
 We had the honor of playing with local ska legends, The Prairie Dog Gangsters and we thought things went well.
 The band that ended up winning - I can't remember the name - All I remember is they had a bunch of steel drums, sounded like shit, wore flip flops and brought a literal bus load of people who all bought multiple tickets (each ticket came with a voting ballot).
 After stuffing the ballot box, these indie douche bags had eliminated us.
 We were gone.
 At the time, I was very angry about it.
 We played a few more shows as we all started graduating high school and even recorded an album, but eventually everyone went their separate ways.